YoushaaMurhij/Self_Driving_Car_Models/README.md

 The input to the model is a throttle percentage in range [0,1] which provides torque to the engine and subsequently accelerates the vehicle for forward motion.

 ## Controller2d
-In this .ph file, I implemented full logitudinal and lateral control of a simulated car in Carla software.
+In this .py file, I implemented full logitudinal and lateral control of a simulated car in Carla software.

+## Extended Kalman Filter EKF